Launching the Application

 Alternatively,

-Prerequisite: Ensure pyETA-toolbox is installed through as a before proceeding.
+Prerequisite: Ensure pyETA-toolbox is installed through as a package before proceeding.

 pyeta --version